matteofiorini92/barbers/README.md

 - When the project was started the file structure was incorrect (barbers > barbers_flo > Apps instead of barbers > Apps).
 The project was working fine in development but didn't work correctly once deployed because of this bug.
 Fixed by correcting the file structure.
 - The function that makes new availability slots if needed was called every time the calendar page was loaded.
 If the page was loaded twice in a short timeframe, availability slots would have been created twice.
 The same function was moved to a separate custom command that is run daily by Heroku Scheduler.
-Also, the funcion initially created the same slots for all barbers, so a newly created barber would only have availability slot for the end of the calendar.
+Also, the function initially created the same slots for all barbers, so a newly created barber would only have availability slots for the end of the calendar.
 - Wrongly named the constant EMAIL_HOST_PASSWORD caused emails not to be sent.
 Correcting the constant name fixed the issue.
 - The reservations page for superusers had the date field set to gg/mm/yyyy once a date was submitted.
 This was due to the format of a variable (expected date, passed string instead).
-- The logic of the booking system was incorrect as it would allow to book a 2+ consecutive slots (e.g. for a treatment lasting 1 hour) even if only 30 minutes were available.
+- The logic of the booking system was incorrect as it would allow to book 2+ consecutive slots (e.g. for a treatment lasting 1 hour) even if only 30 minutes were available.
 Changed the logic to show available slots based on the duration of the chosen treatment.

 ## Deployment